 - Hot German Potato Salad

 This recipe is a combination of several from different cookbooks.
-I think it has the perfect combination of textures and flavors.
+It has the perfect combination of textures and flavors.

 - Crockpot Pork with Cabbage